AmataTul/Portfolio/COVID-19/README.md

 # Coronavirus(COVID-19) Deaths

-This Repository will hold all of the code and queries from the COVID-19 Project I've created.
+This Repository will hold all of the code and queries from the COVID-19 Project.